lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   * Add a paragraph describing how to reconstitute component SPKIs.
 * Added an Implementation Consideration about FIPS validation where only one component algorithm is FIPS-approved
 * Defined `KeyGen()`, `Encaps()`, and `Decaps()` for a composite KEM algorithm.
-* Removed the discussion of KeyTrans -> KEM and KeyAgree -> KEM promotions, and instead simply referenced [I-D.ietf-lamps-rfc5990bis] and [I-D.ounsworth-lamps-cms-dhkem].
+* Removed the discussion of KeyTrans -> KEM and KeyAgree -> KEM promotions, and instead simply referenced {{I-D.ietf-lamps-rfc5990bis}} and {{I-D.ounsworth-lamps-cms-dhkem}}.
 * Made RSA keys fixed-length at 3072.
+* Re-work section 4.1 (id-Kyber768-RSA3072-KMAC256) to Reference 5990bis and its updated structures.
+* Remove RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.

 TODO:
-  `[ ]` Re-work section 4.1 (id-Kyber768-RSA-KMAC256) to Reference 5990bis and its updated structures.
-  `[ ]` Remove RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.
+  `[ ]` Get Russ' approval that I've used RFC5990bis correctly.
+Email sent.
+Waiting for a reply.
   `[ ]` Square this up with draft-ounsworth-cfrg-kem-combiners `[ ]` Make a proper IANA Considerations section
   `l ]` Pass over Security Considerations
-  `[ ]` Shorten the abstract (move some content into Intro) `[ ]` Fix all the warnings so the build is clean.
+  `[ ]` Shorten the abstract (move some content into Intro) `[ ]` Fix all the "line too long" warnings so the build is clean.
-  `[ ]` Rename to ML-KEM
+  `[ ]` Rename "Kyber" to "ML-KEM"
   `[ ]` Top-to-bottom read

   Still to do in a future version: